 Skill Level: 1

-An ICT Quality Assurance Engineer (ANZSCO Code 263211) is a professional responsible for ensuring that software products and applications meet high quality and reliability standards.
+An ICT Quality Assurance Engineer operates at ANZSCO Skill Level 1.This professional is responsible for ensuring that software products and applications meet high quality and reliability standards.
 They perform various tests and evaluations throughout the software development life cycle to identify and resolve issues, ensuring that the final product meets the user's requirements.To become an ICT Quality Assurance Engineer, you typically need a bachelor's degree in computer science, software engineering, or a related field.

 Skills Assessment Authority